archesproject/arches-docs/docs/developing/advanced/localizing-arches.rst

 There are some example commands to make and load PO files in the core arches settings file that can be found `here <https://github.com/archesproject/arches/blob/dev/7.0.x/arches/settings.py#L193>`_.
 If loading a new PO file, simply replace the existing po file and run compilemessages.

 **************************************
-Localizing Graph Strings within Arches
+Localizing Strings within Graph Models
 **************************************

 You can also export strings from your custom Arches templates for localization using the following Django admin commands (in these examples, we are using the French language code "fr").